 Mentors should NOT be included in the Core Team section of the application form, instead their role should be outlined in the Applicant and Team Capability to Deliver section.
-Costs for mentor's time may be claimed from the grant, see section 3 of this guide.
+Costs for mentor's time may be claimed from the grant and included in the directly allocated or directly incurred categories in the resources and costs section, see section 3 of this guide.